ascruggs/turbo-8-example-app/README.md

 # README

-You need postgres installed and running
+You need postgres & redis installed and running

 * `bundle`
 * `yarn`